shelfio/jest-gremlin/readme.md

   containerName: 'gremlin-server', // or your custom container name that would be spin up
   maxTries: 10, // how many times to try to connect to gremlin server ()
   triesInterval: 1000, // interval between tries
-};
+  containerEngine: 'docker', // or 'podman' if you use podman - used in cli commands to start/stop container };
 ```